jonathanlb/signed-s3-links/README.md

 In the absence of title, the plugin will use the object filename as the href text.
 Omitting region will create a link using the region stored in the plugin settings.

+#### Optional named parameters:

+- `class` provide styling classes for the link.
+- `div-class` provide style for an enclosing div.
+If no value is provide, the list appears naked without an enclosing div.
-The shortcode accepts optional named parameters `class` and `id` that allow you to style and reference the hyperlink.
+- `id` provide a reference to the hyperlink.

 ### Displaying a directory listing